phonegap/phonegap-docs/docs/en/edge/cordova/connection/connection.type.md

 API Change
 ----------
-Before Cordova 2.3.0, the Connection object existed at: `navigator.network.connection`.

-To match the spec, this was changed to `navigator.connection` in 2.3.0.

-`navigator.network.connection` still exists, but is now deprecated and will be removed in a future release.
+Until Cordova 2.3.0, the `Connection` object was accessed via `navigator.network.connection`, after which it was changed to `navigator.connection` to match the W3C specification.
+It's still available at its original location, but is deprecated and will eventually be removed.

 iOS Quirks
 ----------